vanchung1995/cd12352-Deploy-Infrastructure-as-Code-project/README.md

 6. Submit your solution as a GitHub link or a zipped file containing the diagram image, CloudFormation yml and json files, automation scripts and README file.

+## Run Project:
+1. Delete all stack if exists: ./delete-stack [all/web/network]

+2. Start network first: ./run-network.sh: it will create network and output params

+3. Start web after created network: ./run-udagram.sh

+4. Get URL of loadbalancer on Output session of web stack and get the result

 ## License

 [License](LICENSE.txt)